AnastasiaDi/Advanced-Statistics/README.md

 For the assignments, I would like to ask you to:

-    Download the file into your Rstudio environment.
+    Download the dataset and the assignment file into your Rstudio environment.
-    Make the exercises in R. Fill in your answers between the lines.
+    Make the assignment in R. Fill in your answers (both R code and interpretation) between the lines.
-    Copy the file with answers in your github account (edit).
+    Copy the assignment file with answers in your github account (edit).
     Share them with me (fork).

 You can find the literature (or links to the papers) under 'issues'.